It’s All About Worldbuilding

 - The relationship between ourselves and the Earth, which centers on caring for our forests and rivers, deserts and watersheds, rainforests, oceans, and the other lives we share this planet with.
 It is about seeing ourselves as a ‘small blue dot’ in the cosmos, a beautiful blue ‘spaceship Earth,’ and celebrating our place in the web of life.
 And it’s about recognizing and acting on our responsibilities to serve all of those connections.

-- The relationship between ourselves and each other, which focuses on caring for ourselves in all our wonderful diversity, whether those differences are those of race, or gender, or faith.
+- The relationship between ourselves and each other, which focuses on caring for ourselves in all our wonderful diversity, whether those differences are those of race, or gender, or faith, or some other aspect of our lives.
 It’s about respecting our places on this Earth, whatever community we call our own.
 It’s about celebrating love of many kinds, and finding ways to meet each other in difficult conversations, recognizing our common humanity even amidst fierce disagreements.

 It won’t be easy.